forward/mandy-lab/3_distributed_grep/readme.md

 Problem
 -------
-Given an input document, perform a regular expression-based grep across the data, returning lines matching the provided expression.
+Given an input document, perform a regular expression-based grep across the data and return the lines matching a regular expression.

 Example
 -------